Sling TV price, channels and plans: Orange, Blue and add-ons

 It's fair to consider Sling TV the grandfather of the streaming industry — back in the old days of streaming you'd literally plug your cable line into a Sling box, which would then spit out the feed online.

 Nowadays Sling TV is a bit more modern, though.
 It's a shiny TV streaming service that's one of the most popular in the US, largely thanks to the fact its packages are among the most affordable — with a mix of channels that are as close to a la carte TV as you can get.

 Sling TV's flexibility is both good and bad — the channel options are numerous, but you'll have to do a little homework to make sure you're getting the channels you want.

 You'll also need to keep track of the Sling TV plan you're building because it's easy to rack up the costs and end up spending as much as you would with any of the other streaming services.
-Don't forget, although the Sling TV free trial has stopped, there's a great deal for new customers which means you can try it out for half the normal price ($20 instead of $40) for the first month.
+Don't forget, although the Sling TV free trial has stopped, there's a great deal for new customers which means you can try it out for a reduced price ($30 instead of $40) for the first month.

 Here's everything you need to know about Sling TV.

 Here's the gist of Sling TV: there are two main tracks.
 Yes, you can call them plans, but it's almost easier to think of them as the two main trunks of a rather large tree.
 They split off at first but also intermingle a bit.